colinfran/colinfran.com/blog-posts/introducing-jobfinder.md

 Under the hood, JobFinder is built with **Next.js** and **React**, styled with **Tailwind CSS** and **shadcn/ui**, and deployed on **Vercel**.
 The data layer uses **Drizzle ORM** with PostgreSQL, and auth is handled with social sign-in (Google and GitHub) so each user gets a personalized dashboard state.

-I also leaned into the idea of quality over noise.
-JobFinder validates links and normalizes incoming data so listings stay clean and usable.
-The validation layer runs in two parts: scheduled Vercel cron jobs for ingestion and basic checks, plus deeper validation scripts that run on **GitHub Actions** (including Puppeteer-based checks for sources that require browser automation).
-That setup helps keep stale or invalid jobs from piling up.
+Where this project got difficult was not UI.
+It was data quality.

+I had to handle the whole system end to end: ingestion, normalization, deduplication, validation, and relevance.
+Job listings change constantly, sources behave differently, and a weak pipeline quickly fills up with stale or duplicate links.

+I leaned hard into quality over noise.
+JobFinder normalizes incoming titles and URLs, deduplicates records by canonical links, and validates listings in multiple layers:

+- Scheduled Vercel cron jobs run ingestion and baseline checks.
+- A second cron pass removes duplicates and validates server-rendered sources (like Greenhouse, Lever, and Rippling) with source-specific parsing logic.
+- Deeper validation for harder sources (Ashby, Workday, and Gem) runs through GitHub Actions using a dedicated validator tool with Puppeteer and API-based checks.

+That validation layer is a big part of the product.
+It is designed to keep invalid jobs from piling up while staying conservative around inconclusive failures (timeouts, partial responses, rate-limited pages) so good listings are not removed too aggressively.

+I also focused heavily on responsiveness because the value of the product depends on moving quickly through a lot of listings.
+Optimistic UI updates and list virtualization helped keep the dashboard fast even as larger datasets were being processed in the background.

 ## What I Learned